Talking with Your Partner about Going Nomadic

 Costa Rica El Salvador Guatemala Bolivia Colombia Belize Honduras Uruguay Australia New Zealand South Africa Japan Israel Italy Spain Portugal Mexico

 Yes, we know that this is not a straight line and we cross the equator a few times.
 But we organized this based on weather (we want to stay between 50-80 degrees), stay in each region for about 3 months, hopefully housesit many times, and discover the best of these areas.
 Thus, our “Where” was defined.
+A nomadic life was just one flight away.

 But What Would We Do in Our Nomadic Life?